 Market Share is, very simply, the percentage of a certain sector that your product, service or software is responsible for, calculated by sales.

-A company that maintains its market share over time is growing its revenues in line with its competitors.
-But an increase in market share shows a speedier, market-leading, boost in revenue.
+A company that maintains its share over time is growing its revenues in line with its competitors.
+But an increase shows a speedier, market-leading, boost in revenue.

 Market share is a useful metric, delivering insights far beyond illustrating an organization’s relative size within the market it is operating in.

-Knowing your market share also indicates how successful your business is in relation to competitors, and how effective your marketing, advertising, and new product development have been.
+Knowing your responsibilities in the market also indicates how successful your business is in relation to competitors, and how effective your marketing, advertising, and new product development have been.

 Understanding and analyzing market share is vital for an organization looking to scale up or improve profitability.
-Fluctuations in market share are usually indicators of a company’s competitive advantage, which can be extremely important information for investors and for stock performance.
+Fluctuations are usually indicators of a company’s competitive advantage, which can be extremely important information for investors and for stock performance.

 Innovation and disruption are also great ways of increasing market share.
 After all, offering a new technology — one that competitors do not have access to — is a highly effective way of convincing users to migrate to your product or service.